Scripter17/url-cleaner/README.md

 - Loading/parsing the config failed.

 - Printing the config failed.
+(Shouldn't be possible.)

 - Testing the config failed.

 - Reading from/writing to STDIN/STDOUT/STDERR has a catastrophic error.

 - Running out of memory resulting in a standard library function/method panicking.
 This should be extremely rare.

+- (Only possible when the `debug` feature is enabled) The mutex controlling debug printing indenting is poisoned and a lock is attempted.
+    This should only be possible when URL Cleaner is used as a library.

 Outside of these cases, URL Cleaner should never panic.
 However as this is equivalent to saying "URL Cleaner has no bugs", no actual guarantees can be made.